NotReference/PremiumLogin/README.md

 # PremiumLogin
 Autologin premium players easily and safely.

-# Dependency
+# Works with:
-AuthMe
+AuthMe, LockLogin

--> This plugin needs AuthMe to work, type "bungeecord: true" into authme's config and spigot config.
+-> This plugin needs AuthMe or LockLogin to work.

+If you use AUTHME, type "bungeecord: true" into authme's config and spigot config.

 -> Please remove PremiumLock, it can affect our protection systems.
 PremiumLogin will automatically block premium users who typed /premium for enable the function.